joukevandermaas/sudoku_java/README.txt

 ...7.1..5
 ..5..21..

+And have UTF-16 encoding.
 Lines starting with % will be ignored.

 For an overview of important classes and methods, see the file design_overview.pdf.